 (TL) Environmental and Natural Resource Economics (11th ed) by Tom Tietenberg and Lynne Lewis, Routledge

 National Action Plan for Energy Efficiency (2008).
 Understanding Cost-Effectiveness of Energy Efficiency Programs: Best Practices, Technical Methods, and Emerging Issues for Policy-Makers.
 Energy and Environmental Economics, Inc. and Regulatory Assistance Project. <https://19january2017snapshot.epa.gov/sites/production/files/2015-08/documents/understanding_cost-effectiveness_of_energy_efficiency_programs_best_practices_technical_methods_and_emerging_issues_for_policy-makers.pdf>

 IEA (2012).
 Spreading the net: the multiple benefits of energy efficiency improvements. <https://www.ourenergypolicy.org/wp-content/uploads/2014/04/Spreading_the_Net.pdf>

 Timmons, D., J.M.
 Harris and B. Roach (2014).
 The Economics of Renewable Energy. <https://www.ourenergypolicy.org/wp-content/uploads/2016/02/renewableenergyecon.pdf>

 Extensions & Late submissions

-Both mid-semester and final take-home exams are to be submitted via the Canvas site.
+The final assignment needs to be submitted via the Canvas site.